 If we choose to live under the law, then we must live by their perfect norms.
-That is why we cannot combine the two systems.
-If we cannot comply with the law, then we must go to grace and completely rely on the cross of Christ.
+That is why we cannot combine the two systems of grace and law.
+If we cannot comply with the law, then we must go to grace and rely entirely on the cross of Christ.
 God does not care whether I believe the law is right when it comes to salvation.
 He wants to know whether I comply with it.

 Law and faith are diametrically opposed ways of salvation.

 The law cannot save a sinner or set up the standard for the Christian life.
-The law is a works system for salvation.
-We cannot work at the law enough because it would not be of sufficient quality or quantity to satisfy the absolute standard of God.
-God cannot tolerate sin in the slightest degree.
-It is a religious fairy tale to think that a person can measure up to God’s standards.
+Those who attempt to keep the law as a works system fail to meet God’s standard for salvation.
+We cannot work at the law enough because it would not be of sufficient quality or quantity to satisfy the absolute standard of who God is.
+God cannot tolerate sin to the slightest degree.
+It is a religious fairy tale to believe someone can measure up to God’s standards.
 God does not hold out this expectation for us.

 If we commit one sin, that precludes us from fellowship with God.
 He must be consistent with His own standards.
 If we follow the law but do not keep it, how can it save or sanctify us?